-Sports science also centres on how the healthy human body works during exercise and fitness, and how physical activities promotes health, physically, socially and mentally.
-This degree also incorporates other academic areas, such as, psychology, physiology, anatomy, chemistry and engineering.
+Sports science also centres on how the healthy human body works during exercise and fitness, and how physical activities promote health, physically, socially and mentally.
+This degree also incorporates other academic areas, such as psychology, physiology, anatomy, chemistry and engineering.

-Most universities will not ask for specific subject grades, although a sports or science related subject will make a candidate’s application look better.
-The grades needed for admission will vary, from BBB to AAB.
+Sports or science related subjects will make a candidate’s application look better, although these are not required.
+The grades required for admission will vary, from BCC to AAB.

-Students are advised to check with their chosen universities and degree programmes to ensure they understand what they need to gain admission onto the course, in terms of UCAS tariff points.
+Students are advised to check with their chosen universities and degree programmes to ensure they understand what they need to gain admission to the course, in terms of UCAS tariff points.

-Sports-related degrees offer opportunities for individuals to narrow their focus as their degree progresses, and can include a research project, (which could be anything from researching how a particular method of injury treatment works, or studying a case study on a particular athlete).
+Sports-related degrees offer opportunities for individuals to narrow their focus as their degree progresses, and can include a research project, (which could be anything from researching how a particular method of injury treatment works or studying a case study on an individual athlete).

-The degree courses available will vary, offering students the chance to study an array of subjects, especially joined with a similar area, such as, psychology with sports science, physiotherapy and sport science, sports science with management, sports science and a modern foreign language.
+The degree courses available will vary, offering students the chance to explore an array of subjects, especially a joint degree, studying alongside with a similar area, such as psychology with sports science, physiotherapy and sports science, sports science with management, sports science and a modern foreign language.
 Most degrees in these areas are available as a Bachelors of Science (BSc).

 Students will study biomechanics, nutrition, applied psychology and applied physiology of exercise.